JulesDoc/python_scripts/winbuild/README.txt

 # Purpose of these python scripts

 These files are called to substitute batch files used to deploy TerRaSys source code on developer machine.
-And also are meant to be used to facilitate the integration of the developer code into production.
+Also, they are meant to be used to facilitate the integration of the developer code into production.
 Python scripts implements the same functionality as batch files but using 3.7 Python programming language.

 # System requirements